TeplayTel/sports-live-stream-platform-20522/sports_telecast_backend/README.md

   ```
   DATABASE_URL=postgresql://appuser:dbuser123@sports_telecast_db:5001/myapp
   ```
 - The default DB user/role is `appuser`.
-There is no `kavia` user/role, so never use it in your settings.

 If developing directly on localhost (no container):
 - Use `localhost` for the host fields.